SkafteNicki/dtu_mlops/s7_scalable_applications/M20_distributed_training.md

 * Distributed data parallel training
 * Sharded training

+For all the exercises in the module you are going to need a multi-gpu setup.
+For DTU Students I can recommend checking out [this module](../s10_extra/M31_HPC.md) on using the high performance cluster (HPC) where you can get access to GPU resources.

 ## Data parallel

 While data parallel today in general is seen as obsolete compared to distributed data parallel, we are still